Blendify/blender-manual/blender_docs/manual/data_system/data_blocks.rst

 not shared (linked) between other objects than the current one.

 Type
-   These actions work on the selected objects, or on all the objects of the scene,
+   These actions work on the selected objects, or on all the objects of the scene.

    All, Selected Objects
 Data-blocks